-Chapter 1: Introduction
+Introduction

 Why use this?

-Well, I imagine you want to make some extra money.
-Whatever your goal might be, whether is to obtain luxury, travel around the globe, or being financial security to your life, everything will start to materialize as soon as you finish and understand this guide.
+I imagine you want to make some extra money.
+Whatever your goal might be, whether is to obtain luxury, travel around the globe, or bring financial freedom to your life, everything will start to materialize as soon as you finish and understand this guide.